Ansible Tower / Automation Controller

 ansible-tower / admin-user-password

-controller database user tables and password verifier state for local accounts
+Controller database user tables and password verifier state for local accounts

-installer inventories, playbooks, tests, and committed variables
+Installer inventories, playbooks, tests, committed variables, and automation repos

-installer logs, setup output, and authentication traces
+Installer logs, setup output, awx CLI traces, collection debug logs, and authentication traces

 Notes

 There is no universal Tower administrator password; it is generated or set during deployment.
+CONTROLLER_HOST/TOWER_HOST/AAP_HOST are endpoint context, not credential values, and are intentionally omitted from environment locations.

 Stored Automation Credential